[?] Subscribe To This Site

 Each female lays around 100 eggs per nest six times during the nesting season between April and September.

-Green turtles feed on sea-grass and inhabit seaweed-rich coral reefs and seagrass pastures.
+They feed on sea-grass and inhabit seaweed-rich coral reefs and seagrass pastures.

 Hawksbill Turtle (Eretmochelys imbricata)